staff0rd/sfpowerscripts/docs/_docs/Tasks/Deployment-Tasks/Deploy Source to Org.md

 **Changelog**

-* 6.0.6 Update with support for mono repo based multiple artifacts and multiple bug fixes
+* 6.0.6 Support for installation of packages of a build that generate multiple artifacts such as MonoRepo and Bugfixes
 * 5.1.0 Break Build if empty metadata is encountered
 * 3.0.1 Updated with Telemetry
 * 2.8.0 Initial Version